gavinwun/free-genai-bootcamp-2025/lang-portal/backend-flask/docs/POST_study_sessions_review_implementation.md

       created_at
   ) VALUES (?, ?, ?, ?, CURRENT_TIMESTAMP)
   ```
-- [ ] Execute the insert with proper parameters
+- [x] Execute the insert with proper parameters
-- [ ] Update the study session status in study_sessions table
+- [x] Get the ID of the newly created review
-- [ ] Get the ID of the newly created review
+- [x] Fetch the complete review details using the new ID
-- [ ] Fetch the complete review details using the new ID
+- [x] Update the study session status in study_sessions table

 ### 4. Response Formatting
 - [ ] Format the response JSON: